 1. Formaldehyde and Formaldehyde-Releasing Preservatives

-Formaldehyde is one of the toxic, colorless, strong-smelling gases added to personal care products.
-If formaldehyde is not used directly, preservatives that release it are also used in these products.
+Formaldehyde is a toxic, colorless, strong-smelling gas added to personal care products.
+If formaldehyde is not used directly, preservatives that release it are also used in many products.

-It has been shown to pose health risks, such as cancer development, skin irritation, burning sensations in the eyes, nose, and throat, coughing, nausea, and wheezing.
+It is a known carcinogen that has been shown to pose health risks, such as cancer development, skin irritation, burning sensations in the eyes, nose, and throat, coughing, nausea, and wheezing.

 You can also find formaldehyde and the preservatives in: